Random Perturbations of Matrix Polynomials: Random matrix pencils and -selfadjoint random matrices

 \begin{theorem} Let $n_N \leq \log N$ be a sequence of nonrandom natural numbers and let

 where $(c_j)_j$ is a negative sequence such that the sequence $(c_j^{-1})_j$ is bounded.
-We also assume that \begin{itemize} \item[(a1''')] $X_N$ is either a Wigner matrix from Example \ref{Wigner} or a Marchenko-Pastur matrix from Example \ref{MP}, so that $X_N-zI_N$ has the local limit law $m_{\x}(z) I_N$ on the compact set $\mathbf{T}$ with the rate $\Psi^{\x}_N(z)$, where $\x\in\set{\W,\MP}$, respectively. \end{itemize}
+We also assume that \begin{itemize} \item[(a1.3)] $X_N$ is either a Wigner matrix from Example \ref{Wigner} or a random sample covariance matrix from Example \ref{MP}, so that the resolvent of $X_N-zI_N$ has a limit law $m_{\x}(z) I_N$ on the compact set $\mathbf{T}$ with the rate $\Psi^{\x}_N(z)$, where $\x\in\set{\W,\MP}$, respectively. \end{itemize}